 A recent study found that these MRI findings were more common in athletes with groin pain:

-Overall, we order MRI in. groin pain to exclude other causes, including severe pathology.
+Overall, we suggest an MRI for groin pain to exclude other causes, including severe pathology.

 Osteitis pubis recovery

 Overall, we know that pubic overload takes many months to get better.
-Indeed, taking shortcuts such as a cortisone injection or surgery will not get you back to sport faster.
-Also, the sooner you start treatment, the quicker the improvement and return to sport.
+Indeed, taking shortcuts such as a cortisone injection or surgery will not get you back to sports faster.
+Also, the sooner you start treatment, the quicker the improvement and return to sports will be.

-Your therapist should test your strength in your hip abductor and adductors to see if you have strength weakness that needs correcting.
+Your therapist should test your strength in your hip abductors and adductors to see if you have a strength weakness that needs correcting.

 Osteitis pubis rehabilitation: an example of a structured rehab program

 Initially, we treat the inflammation to reduce pain in the pubic bone.
-These simple treatments include rest from aggravating sport, anti-inflammatory tablets such as ibuprofen, compression shorts, and soft tissue massage.
+These simple treatments include rest from aggravating sports, anti-inflammatory tablets such as ibuprofen, compression shorts, and soft tissue massage.

 Next, we suggest you see an experienced therapist to guide your rehab.
 Overall, the focus of recovery should be on improving the mobility and flexibility of your hips and strengthening the muscles surrounding the pelvis.
 The rehab exercises are staged in this order: